 Although South American, Butia capitata, the Jelly palm, presents a graceful feathery outline like no other winter-hardy Palm, and we often plant this majestic architectural tree in the shelter of balmy courtyard gardens.
-Reaching 6-metre height in warm climates, here in Battersea, the Butia is slow growing, steadily filling the skyline with sought-after Mediterranean nuances; featured in a built-in raised bed, its sculptural silhouette anchors the unusual vertex of this intriguing, triangular rooftop terrace.
-Having matured sublimely in a sweltering, well-drained environment and plenty of sunshine, this tree generates a distinct focal point, where its canopy defines the seating area effortlessly, spread above a remarkably sculpted trunk.
+Reaching 6-metre height in warm climates, here in Battersea, the Butia is slow-growing, steadily filling the skyline with sought-after Mediterranean nuances; featured in a built-in raised bed, its sculptural silhouette anchors the unusual vertex of this intriguing, triangular rooftop terrace.
+Having matured sublimely in a sweltering, well-drained environment and plenty of sunshine, the tree generates a distinct focal point, where its canopy defines the seating area effortlessly, spread above a remarkably sculpted trunk.

 The variegated Spanish dagger is a vibrant Arizona yucca cultivar; with its vivid foliage, this resilient, sculptural shrub slowly increases in scale, enabling a softer interplay of textures among it.
 We plant and forget it, letting it do its own thing, where it requires minimal upkeep except removing withered leaves.
-Yucca gloriosa ‘Variegata’ flowers freely, producing tall spires of white blooms – enriching this Mediterranean rooftop tapestry all year round.
+Yucca gloriosa ‘Variegata’ flowers rather freely, producing tall spires of white inflorescences – enriching this Mediterranean rooftop tapestry all year round.

-To minimise glare amid direct sunlight across the roof terrace, we detailed a trio of materials adaptable to this task.
+To minimise glare amid direct sunlight across the roof terrace, we detailed a trio of materials adaptable to this very task.
 A Cedar deck, Iroko bench and slate-grey tiles define minimalist terrace patterns under lush Mediterranean canopies.
 The wood's bullnose finish and natural tile edges form an ergonomic, cosy surface palette.
 The detail design articulates a sequence which weathers gracefully in the heat of the sun, sustaining thermal expansion generated by the brick and timber structure of a parking space below the rooftop.

 an azure blue hub